StephaneKuma/StephaneKuma/README.md

 ### Hi there 👋

 ### I'm Stéphane Kuma, or Stekos for friends.
 I'm a Fullstack developer
+### Computer buff, I master the different technical stages of creating an application, from understanding user needs to development.

 - 🔭 I’m currently working on STK SMS project
 - 🌱 I’m currently learning and perfecting my knowledge of Flutter